GrowthGift/GrowthGift.com/1docs/growth-gift-overview.md

  / gift, we will suggest they use an online learning platform such as OneRoom for the giver to teach the growers.

 High level: 1.
-G Games, 1.5. next steps (for giving & growing), 2. connecting people to achieve those next steps.
+Growth / Giving Games, 1.5. next steps (for giving & growing), 2. connecting
+ people to achieve those next steps.
 Next steps and journaling used to be key parts though we're shifting to an active focus - less about self writing and tracking and more about DOING.
- Less thinking and planning and more about taking that next step NOW, via playing a game / challenging friends and strangers to one of either: Growth Games, Giving Games, Gratitude Games.
+ Less thinking and planning and more about taking that next step NOW, via playing a game / challenging friends and strangers to one of either: Growth Games, Giving Games.
 The Games is more of the daily, small scale stuff - anyone can participate and it's about getting as many people involved as possible and about building habits.
 The Gifts is a more personalized, longer term goal focus - in